SoftHu/tos_avg/En/heart_4_1_1.md

 We haven't come up with the rest of the story yet!]
 1752075371292127 -->1752075387700704[<b>Speaker 👉 Kon:</b>

-You're just making it up based on us!]
+You're just mimicking our lives!]
 1752075387700704 -->1768713043572039{ }
 1768713043572039 -->|I liked it.|1752075435377122[End]
 1768713043572039 -->|Haha, I think it's time for bed.|1752075435377122[End]